MIDSUMMER CONSERVATORY PROGRAMME

 Accommodation is provided within the St Hilda’s campus and consists of a single room with shared bathroom facilities in a block reserved for BADA.

-Students are supervised by two experienced chaperones who also reside in St Hilda’s for the duration of the Midsummer Conservatory Program; they are on call night and day to ensure the students have the best possible experience.
+Students are supervised by three experienced chaperones who also reside in St Hilda’s for the duration of the Midsummer Conservatory Programme; they are on call night and day to ensure the students have the best possible experience.

-Students attending the Midsummer Conservatory Program must adhere to BADA’s code of conduct at all times and follow the instructions given by the Course Director, BADA’s Welfare & Program Support Officer, and the chaperones.
+Students attending the Midsummer Conservatory Programme must adhere to BADA’s code of conduct at all times and follow the instructions given by the Course Director, BADA’s Wellbeing Staff, and the chaperones.

 Facilities

-BADA’s Midsummer Conservatory Program is based at St Hilda’s College, Oxford.
-Located on the banks of the River Cherwell, a tributary of the River Thames that flows through Oxford, St Hilda’s is located across the river from the Oxford Botanic Garden and looks towards the historic center of the city.
+BADA’s Midsummer Conservatory Programme is based at St Hilda’s College, Oxford.
+Located on the banks of the River Cherwell, a tributary of the River Thames that flows through Oxford, St Hilda’s is located across the river from the Oxford Botanic Garden and looks towards the historic centre of the city.

 The College’s campus features a number of gardens and planted areas, including the Wildflower Walkway and Riverside Path, which are perfect for a stroll while practicing a monologue.